keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 <img width="872" alt="Screen Shot 2023-03-06 at 9 21 27 PM" src="https://user-images.githubusercontent.com/111642763/223302941-f4bde8db-dbf2-4714-97ab-c6e48555a48c.png">

-Based on the heatmap, a baseline model showing the relationship between "sqft_living" and "price" is run, as these two variables have the highest correlation (0.64).
-A baseline model that centers "sqft_living" around its mean is created.
+Based on the heatmap, a baseline model showing the relationship between `sqft_living` and `price` is run, as these two variables have the highest correlation (0.64).
+A baseline model that centers `sqft_living` around its mean is created.
 The summary of the results and a basic visualization are shown below.

 <img width="667" alt="Screen Shot 2023-03-06 at 9 24 01 PM" src="https://user-images.githubusercontent.com/111642763/223303635-6e5961f4-2b3c-482d-b268-9b24e8beed31.png">

 The following interpretations can be made from the summary:
 * 40.5% of the variation in price can be explained by the baseline model
-* The p-values for the parameters "const" and "sqft_living" are less than 0.05, indicating their statistical significance
+* The p-values for the parameters `const` and `sqft_living` are less than 0.05, indicating their statistical significance
 * The overall model also has a p-value < 0.05; hence, it can be interpreted to be statistically significant
-* The coefficient value for "sqft_living" suggests that a unit increase in SF living area corresponds to an increase in home price by ~$609
+* The coefficient value for `sqft_living` suggests that a unit increase in SF living area corresponds to an increase in home price by ~$609
-* The "const" value suggests that we can expect a home with average living area to sell for ~$1.22M
+* The `const` value suggests that we can expect a home with average living area to sell for ~$1.22M

-A graph displaying "sqft_living" along the x-axis and "price" along the y-axis is shown below:
+A graph displaying `sqft_living` along the x-axis and `price` along the y-axis is shown below:

 <img width="661" alt="Screen Shot 2023-03-06 at 9 27 19 PM" src="https://user-images.githubusercontent.com/111642763/223303749-9a1c879c-26a8-4597-872f-8e3b1ba585fd.png">

 Note that living area data has been centered around its mean, hence the negative values on the x-axis in the graph above.

 ### Second Model (Multiple Regression Model)
 To account for other variables that may impact the price of homes in Kings County, a second predictor is considered.
-Referencing the original correlation heatmap, "bathrooms" is a discrete predictor selected for the multiple regression model.
+Referencing the original correlation heatmap, `bathrooms` is a discrete predictor selected for the multiple regression model.
 Its data is also centered.
 The below dataframe is passed into statsmodels to generate a new summary table:

 <img width="242" alt="Screen Shot 2023-03-08 at 9 11 27 PM" src="https://user-images.githubusercontent.com/111642763/223897809-40f15d11-a0f9-483c-8e2b-284a45905acb.png">

 <img width="673" alt="Screen Shot 2023-03-08 at 9 12 34 PM" src="https://user-images.githubusercontent.com/111642763/223897961-1b9ea412-b5a9-48ea-a1f4-7eaa2fbf9364.png">

 In terms of the R-squared value, the second model is only slightly better than the first, with 41% of the variation in price accounted for.
 Similar to the baseline model, a home with an average living area and average number of bathrooms can expect to have a price tag of ~$1.22M.
-The new parameter value for "sqft_living" shows that under these conditions, an additional unit increase in SF living area increases price by ~$530.
-Additionally, the parameter for "bathrooms" conveys that an additional bathroom in the home raises the value by ~$143K.
+The new parameter value for `sqft_living` shows that under these conditions, an additional unit increase in SF living area increases price by ~$530.
+Additionally, the parameter for `bathrooms` conveys that an additional bathroom in the home raises the value by ~$143K.

 Note that these observations are in reference to average/median values, as the data has been centered.